spookyQubit/AdvancedLaneDetection/README.md

 ###

 ### Thresholding
 After undistorting the image, the next step in the pipeline is to detect only the lanes on the road.
-To acheive this purpose, we experimented with multiple thresholdings on the image:
+To acheive this purpose, I experimented with multiple thresholding techniques:
 * Sobel X thresholding
 * Sobel Y thresholding
 * Sobel direction thresholding